 The Making of Doctor Who

-Written by Malcolm Hulke and Terrance Dicks, published in April 1972 by Pan Books Ltd / Piccolo Books.
+Written by Malcolm Hulke and Terrance Dicks (early research for the book was being conducted by August 1971), published in April 1972 by Pan Books Ltd / Piccolo Books.
 On page 8 there is this comment:

 "It has been on television in twenty-seven foreign countries: Australia, Barbados, Chile, Cyprus, Ethiopia, Ghana, Gibraltar, Hong Kong, Iran, Jamaica, Jordan, Kenya, Libya, Mauritius, Mexico, Morocco, New Zealand, Nigeria, Rhodesia, Saudi Arabia, Sierra Leone, Singapore, Thailand, Trinidad and Tobago, Uruguay, Venezuela, and Zambia".

-It appears that the inclusion of Uruguay is an error, as we have found not any evidence of Doctor Who screening in that country, either prior to or after 1972.
+It appears that the inclusion of Uruguay is an error, as we have not found any evidence of Doctor Who screening in that country, either prior to or after 1971.
 We wonder perhaps Uruguay was mistaken for Uganda, which is missing from the list.

 Doctor Who - The Sixties

 Written by David J Howe, Mark Stammers and Stephen James Walker, published in 1992 by Doctor Who Books / Virgin Publishing Ltd. On page 155 there is a small side bar: